 Better ESM with Chatbots

 Now, let’s consider the role of chatbots within enterprises and the huge potential for symbiosis with ESM.

 Chatbots are being deployed by organizations for a variety of purposes.
 Some chatbots are relatively simple and limited to answering questions with pre-loaded answers, while others (especially virtual agents) are more complex and intelligent, supporting inbound/outbound originating conversations and possessing the ability to learn along focused domains.

-First generation virtual agents specifically developed according to ITSM processes and procedures are already used by advanced IT organizations.
+First-generation virtual agents specifically developed according to ITSM processes and procedures are already used by advanced IT organizations.
 Now the latest generation of virtual agents have been extended for other disciplines within enterprises, such as facilities, finance, and HR, with the intention of providing better customer service experiences for employees across all departments.

 It’s better ESM with chatbots – because a virtual agent promises the ability to unify a company’s internal service capability with a single, simple, easy to access, and easy to use conversational interface for service requests.
 Conversations occur the way humans communicate and provide a more intuitive way of requesting assistance than logging into an application, sending an email, or searching a web portal for information.
 It’s been shown, for example, that the presence of a virtual agent between a support desk and employees can increase the adoption of self-service approaches to 50%.

-Intelligent and Connected Chatbots are Better
+Intelligent Chatbots are Better